kammitama5/kammitama5.github.io/_posts/2018-11-19-Monday-November-19th.md

   February 8th.
 There will be an opportunity for us to have roommates, even though they've given me quite a generous reimbursement offer.
 So I'll into that.
 I'm excited to spend close to two weeks at Berkeley.
 To see if it too, resonates with me.

+- The two workshops I'll be attending are "Derived Algebraic Geometry, Birational Geometry and Moduli Spaces" and the Introductory workshop for "Derived Algebraic Geometry and Birational Geometry and Moduli Spaces".

 - I also bought Sandy's book, and was making my way through it.
 I missed the Haskell Utah Meetup tonight, but I've been recovering from a cold, recovering from the dentist (where I spent half